Visas to work

-You’re likely to need a job or job offer to apply for one of our resident or temporary work visas.
+You will likely need a job or job offer to apply for one of our resident or temporary work visas.

 If you have specialist skills or work in an area of skills shortage, and have a qualification that is comparable to those that New Zealand employers are used to, you’ll find that there are great career opportunities for you here.
 For more information visit the Work in NZ section, which covers skill shortage areas, industry profiles, tips on job hunting and more.